manirlielsdaikts/csgo_music_bot_jarvis_CLI/README.md

 # Installation (compile from source)
 ## Prerequisites
 * Have `gcc` and `ncurses` installed (`ncurses` come default with modern gcc installations)
+* All of your songs must be .wav files with the following specifications:
+    * Frequency of 22050Hz
+    * 16 bit audio
+    * Only 1 audio channel
+* These specifications can be met by converting your files to .wav (google how to do it, there are many ways to do so, but i recommend using `ffmpeg`) and then using `sox` to convert them to the specific specifications by running the command `sox "[INPUT_FILENAME]" -r 22050 -c 1 -b 16 "[OUTPUT_FILENAME]"`.
+The input and output filenames **must** be different, as sox likes to complain when it has to overwrite the file that it is converting.
+Also aliasing `sox` to `sex` is preferable but not necessary.
 ## Compilation
 1. Download files `main.c` and `help.c`
 2. Edit the directories in `help.c` in order for them to match your music and CS:GO folder locations, as well as choose where and in what file to store the list of your music